 What truly makes Amsterdam so special is that there are over 100 kilometers of canals, 90 islands and 1,281 bridges throughout the entire city which was designed in the 17th century.
 That means that Amsterdam actually has MORE canals and bridges than Venice making it one of the most amazing canal cities in Europe!
 The city of Amsterdam took into consideration of an ever growing population and therefore, strategically planned and dug the three main canals, Herengracht, Keizersgracht and Prinsengracht in the shape of a half circle, as well as a strategic fourth military canal.
 Over time, the population steadily increased and expanded into the neighboring areas.

 Today, visiting Amsterdam is one of the most popular things to do in the Netherlands and therefore it can get quite crowded.
 For those who perhaps can’t handle the crowds should consider more interesting towns for example, Rotterdam, like Amsterdam but way cooler.
+Other great day trips from Amsterdam include Utrecht, Zaanse Schans and of course, there are many things to do in the Hague!

 Amsterdam Train Station